We all want to save time. And, using 3D Reference in Excel can save a lot of time.

 A 3D range formula always works in two different parts.

-- First: a range of worksheets: Like a range of cells, you have to create a range of worksheets from which you want to refer cells.
-The range of worksheets must be continuous range.
-In the above example, I have 5 worksheets from 2009 to 2013.
+- Range if Worksheets – a range of worksheets: Like a range of cells, you have to create a range of worksheets from which you want to refer cells.
+The range of worksheets must be continuous.
+In the above example, I have five worksheets from 2009 to 2013.

-- Second: A range of cells.
-A normal range of cells that you want to refer to in all the worksheets.
+- Range of Cells – A range of cells.
+This is a normal range of cells that you want to refer to in all the worksheets.

 Adding a New Worksheet